rdemarqui/sentiment_analysis/README.md

 <p align="center">
 <img src="images\vector_model_boxplot.png" class="center" width="60%"/>
 </p>
+<p align="center"><em>Chart 2 - Vectorization methods comparison</em></p>

 Bag of Words, TF-IDF, and Word2Vec models showed similar results.
 FastText performed a little worse but gave very concise results.
 Apparently, it is indifferent to text preprocessing methods.
 Surprisingly, Doc2Vec performed worse than the others.
 Finally, BERT sentence transformer obtained the best result, but with wide variations among the preprocessing methods.

-In the chart below, we ranked the top 10 best results.
+In the chart 3, we ranked the top 10 best results.
 We can see that BERT sentence transformer gave the first two best results.
 In third place, TF-IDF with stemming brought good results.
 Comparing the first place with the tenth, we see less than one point of difference, i.e., from 0.98493 to 0.97689.

 <p align="center">
 <img src="images\top10.png" class="center" width="80%"/>
 </p>
+<p align="center"><em>Chart 3 - Top 10 best aproach</em></p>

-Finally, in the graph below, we can compare the results of each of the models applied to each preprocessing method:
+Finally, in the chart 4, we can compare the results of each of the models applied to each preprocessing method:

 <p align="center">
 <img src="images\score_comparison.png" class="center" width="80%"/>
 </p>
+<p align="center"><em>Chart 4 - Score comparison</em></p>

 As noted earlier, BERT sentence transformer got the best result.
 Its best performance was with just clean text (review_text_clean), without any additional preprocessing.